MicrosoftDocs/bot-docs/articles/nodejs/send-card-buttons.md

 ```
 This example uses the [Message][Message] class to build a carousel.
-The carousel is comprised of a list of [HeroCard][HeroCard] classes that contain an image, text, and a single button that triggers buying the item.
+The carousel is comprised of a list of [HeroCard][heroCard] classes that contain an image, text, and a single button that triggers buying the item.
 Clicking the “Buy” button triggers sending a message so we need to add a second dialog to catch the button click.

 ## Handle button input